oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### color (array)
-Different color values for all canvas related settings and couldn't be done via SCSS.
+Different color values for all canvas related settings.
+Couldn't be done via SCSS.

 {% endmethod %}

 {% method %}
 ### cacheBreaker (string)
-Will be replaced in every build to avoid missing or outdated language strings, because language.js isn't up to date.
+Will be replaced in every build to avoid missing or outdated language strings because `language.js` is not up to date.

 _Fixed value (vy0zx)._
 {% endmethod %}